-A 2015 Consumer Financial Protection Bureau (CFPB) analysis found that the Credit CARD Act helped consumers avoid over $16 billion in over-limit and late fees since its enactment in 2009.
+A 2015 Consumer Financial Protection Bureau (CFPB) analysis found that the Credit CARD Act helped consumers avoid more than $16 billion in over-limit and late fees since its enactment in 2009.
 Further, the total cost of credit to consumers fell by 2 percent, and the availability of credit card credit increased by 10 percent.
-In addition, more than 100 million new credit card accounts were opened in 2014, belying concerns expressed prior to enactment that the new rules would price consumers out of the market, constrict the availability of credit, and even drive some companies out of business.
+More than 100 million new credit card accounts were opened in 2014, belying concerns expressed before enactment that the new rules would price consumers out of the market, constrict the availability of credit, and even drive some companies out of business.

 Disclosure of fees and terms

-Disclosures must be clear, accurate, and informative so that consumers can make more meaningful credit card purchase decisions.
+Disclosures must be clear, accurate, and informative so that consumers can make more meaningful credit card purchase and payment decisions.

-All fees, charges, and other costs of credit should be included in the finance charge so consumers will know the total cost of their credit and can make accurate comparisons among cards.
-The periodic statement should clearly identify the smallest dollar amount that the consumer can pay and still amortize the credit balance.
+All fees, charges, and other customary costs of credit should be included in the finance charge.
+This allows consumers to know the total cost of their credit and to make accurate comparisons among cards.
+The periodic statement should clearly identify the smallest dollar amount that the consumer can pay and still pay off the credit balance

 Capping interest rates